TeradonGenesis/pulsify-search-flights/README.md

 API_KEY=
 ```

-4. Build the app and start the app locally
+4. Build the app and start the app locally and the server will run in localhost:3000
 ```bash
 $ yarn build
 $ yarn start
 ```

-## Running the server through docker
+## Running the server locally through docker
 1. Setup your credentials in docker-compose.yml

 ```bash